 Nathalie Richer: There is no better way of making and managing time than your own way at your own pace.
 I naturally have separated my analytical tasks from the creative ones during my day/night time.

-Dinushki De Livera: I think it depends on the visualisation and person.
+Dinushki De Livera: I think it depends on the visualization and person.
 If I am extremely passionate about the topic and have a clear vision laid out, I spend longer blocks of time on it after work or even during the weekend.
 But if I'm still trying to figure out my ideas, I like to work in short blocks, so I don't get burnt out.

 Did you leave time for feedback?
 Is this something you recommend leaving time for?
 How do you recommend asking for feedback from the DataFam or otherwise?

 CJ Mayes: 1 million percent.
 The community is there to help.
 Pick a few people you trust.
 Honest, close friends that you respect the opinion of.
-If you aren't sure who this may be, check out the initiative Sarah Bartlett normally runs, where you can get feedback from previous winners, ambassadors and visionaries.
+If you aren't sure who this may be, check out the initiative Sarah Bartlett normally runs, where you can get feedback from previous winners, ambassadors, and visionaries.
 During my feedback sessions, I ask about specific elements of my dashboard.
-For example: Do you think the colour works well to emphasise X?
+For example: Do you think the color works well to emphasize X?
 How does the typography make you feel?
 Shaped questions will make you feel less overwhelmed.
 Lastly, If you have conflicting opinions, go with your gut.
 Feedback is one opinion against another.
 It's your art at the end of the day.

 Sarah Bartlett: Yes, absolutely.
 But I don’t recommend leaving this until the end.
 Seek feedback at all stages along the way.
 Have an idea for a viz?
 Talk it through with a friend to make sure it makes sense.
 They might have some ideas you can incorporate too.
 If you leave this too late, you may find yourself invested in a vision, making it more difficult to change things.

 Pradeep Kumar G: I highly recommend receiving feedback from the DataFam.
-They are friendly, encouraging and supportive.
+They are friendly, encouraging, and supportive.
 It is good to have different perspectives and receive feedback about your viz.